I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 The following permissions are required for the Step Functions execution role.

-Compared to Pattern A, the number of required permissions is smaller and simpler.
+Compared to Pattern A, the number of required permissions is fewer and simpler.

 Key Points of the CFn Template